JiaweiZhuang/jiaweizhuang.github.io/posts/fsx-experiments.rst

 As a new user of FSx, my natural questions are:

 - Does it deliver the claimed performance?
-- How easy can it be used for real-world applications?
+- How easily can it be used for real-world applications?

 To answer these questions, I did some initial experiments: